Reading at Belmont

 Please click on the link below to view the Rocket Phonics Parent Guide.
 This useful document contains lots of advice about how to support your child with their reading at home.

-Reading at Belmont School
+How we teach Reading at Belmont School

 In KS1 and KS2, children will have opportunities to read frequently during whole class English lessons.
 This may involve reading together as a class from the board or reading/sharing a range of texts.